rayetzki/rayetzki/README.md

 ### Hi 👋

 My name is Illia Raietskyi.
 I am a Web-Developer based in Kyiv, Ukraine.
-Currently working at EPAM Systems full-time, but open for interesting open-source projects.
+Currently working at Acropolium full-time, but open for interesting open-source projects.

 Stack that I'm most experienced with: React, CSS (SASS), Typescript.